 The fourth album from this Italian band.

-The band was a quartet on this album with a lineup of saxophone, bass, drums, keyboards and Italian vocals.
+The band is a trio with a lineup of guitars, keyboards and vocals.